 Our safe, convenient and cost-effective prescription drug plans provide members with:

-- Coordinated medical and pharmacy care management programs to improve overall health and reduce costs
+- Coordinated medical and pharmacy programs to help improve your overall health and reduce costs

-- Personalized notices and phone calls from CVS/caremark*, our pharmacy benefit manager, detailing cost savings opportunities, safety alerts and drug education
+- Personalized notices and phone calls from our pharmacy benefit manager detailing cost savings opportunities, safety alerts and drug education

 Our Formulary (Drug List) Structure